frederikraae/pinns-repo/README.md

 The benchmark problems are:

 * the two-dimensional Poisson equation,
-* the Taylor-Green vortex problem.
+* the Taylor-Green vortex problem (Navier-Stokes).

 The repository provides the implementation, saved numerical data, and plotting scripts used to produce the figures and computational results discussed in the accompanying report.